nca1478/job-finder-app/README.md

-# React Contacts App
+# Jobfinder App

-`React Contacts App` is a web application that allows users to save contact information.
+`Jobfinder App` is a web application that allows you to publish your works and contact interested people all over the world.

 ## Features

-- User contacts database.
-- `CRUD` features.
+- Landing page with basic information about the site.
+- Sections about how app works.
+- List of job offers published by registered users.
+- Job offers `search box`.
-- `Local, Google and Facebook` login auth.
+- `Local, Google and Facebook` login authentication.
-- Register account form.
+- Register account and recover password form.
-- `Recover password` form.
 - `Email Notification`.
+- Job offer registration form.
+- Simple job posting from the user's dashboard.
+- Simple access to the details of the job offer.
+- Easy contact with freelancers, you just have to be registered on the site.
-- Database hosted by `MongoDB Atlas`.
+- Images hosted on `Cloudinary`.

+## Technical Features

+- UI develop with `ReactJS` and `React Bootstrap`.
-- Backend stack: `NodeJS, Express and Mongoose`.
+- Backend stack: `NodeJS, Express and Sequelize`.
+- Database: `MySQL`.
-- Public and Private Routes.
+- Public and Private Routes with new `React Router v6`.
 - State Manage Component through `useState` hook.
-- Manage state globally through `useContext` hook.
+- State globally App through `useContext` hook.
-- For handling forms, i use `useForm` custom hook.
+- Handling forms through `React Hook Forms`.

 ## General Information